MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/repair-server.md

 ## About repair servers

-Azure SLocal is a hyperconverged system that allows you to repair machines from existing instances.
+Azure Local is a hyperconverged system that allows you to repair machines from existing instances.
 You may need to repair a machine in an instance if there's a hardware failure.

 Before you repair a machine, make sure to check with your solution provider, which components on the machine are field replacement units (FRUs) that you can replace yourself and which components would require a technician to replace.